rednafi/rednafi.com/content/python/dataclasses_and_methods.md

 class instance, I reconsider whether a data class is the right abstraction for the problem at hand.
 The necessity to add a state-mutating method is an indicator that you need a regular OO class.
-You'll signal incorrect intent to the reader if you keep using data classes for this.
+You'll signal incorrect intent to the reader if you keep using data classes in this context.

-Dataclasses are also good for domain modeling with types.
-With the help of mypy, you can leverage sum types[^5] to emulate ADTs[^6] like this (using PEP-695[^7] generic syntax):
+Dataclasses are also great candidates for domain modeling with types.
+With the help of mypy, you can leverage sum types[^5] to emulate ADTs[^6] as follows (using PEP-695[^7] generic syntax):

 ```python
 from dataclasses import dataclass